makeplus/makeplus/body.md

 MakePlus
 ========

-**MakePlus** is a simple software package that adds great new capabilities to the ubiquitous **GNU `make`** tool.
-GNU `make` can be found on almost all modern computer systems.
-MakePlus has very minimal prerequisites and can even be added as a single file to your project.
+**MakePlus** is a simple software package that adds great new capabilities to the ubiquitous **GNU Make** tool.
+The `make` command can be found on almost all modern computer systems.
+MakePlus has very minimal prerequisites and even has a auto-install incantation.

 By adding one **include** line to the start of your `Makefile`, you get: